Toolbox

 Disaster Risk Reduction and Climate Action:

 The planning and design process should also consider integrating options that allow the neighbourhood to adapt to climate hazards and reduce disaster risk.
-Below you find some examples of climate adaptation and disaster risk reduction design options that can be implemented at neighbourhood scale:
+Below you find some examples of climate adaptation and disaster risk reduction design options that can be implemented at the neighbourhood scale:

 - Design to manage flood risk: use of permeable surface materials, green spaces and green roofs to reduce runoff, widening of drains, etc.